Academic Advisors in the College of Arts and Sciences

 Teacher Professor Advisors

-Teacher Professor Advisors are faculty members in the largest departments on campus whose primary responsibilities are teaching and advising majors and minors within the department.
-The departments with Teacher Professor Advisors are: Biology, Chemistry, Communication Studies, Economics, English and Comparative Literature, Exercise and Sport Science, Global Studies, History, and Political Science.
-These Teacher Professor Advisors hold some office hours in Steele Building and other hours in their academic department.
+Lecturer advisors are faculty members in some of the largest departments on campus whose primary responsibilities are teaching and advising majors and minors within the department.
+The departments with lecturer advisors are Biology; Chemistry; Communication Studies; Drama; Economics; English and Comparative Literature; History; and Political Science.
+These lecturer advisors hold some office hours in Steele Building and other hours in the department.
 They will be able to discuss courses and opportunities (study abroad, research, etc.) within the department, but will typically not focus on general education requirements.

 Undergraduate Professional School Advisors

 Carolina undergraduates may apply to the following professional schools:

 - Gillings School of Public Heath

 - School of Nursing

 - School of Medicine (Clinical Laboratory Science and Radiologic Science).